AninjoG/RAG-Statistics/README.md

 ## Project Overview

-This repository contains the implementation and dissertation for **RAG-Stat**, a project aimed at improving statistical reasoning in large language models (LLMs) using **Retrieval-Augmented Generation (RAG)** techniques.
+This repository contains the implementation of **RAG-Stat**, a project aimed at improving statistical reasoning in large language models (LLMs) using **Retrieval-Augmented Generation (RAG)** techniques.
 The model leverages **LLaMA 2** as the base language model, enhanced by a dynamic retrieval mechanism to improve its ability to handle statistical problems.

 ## Research Problem